 Baby chicks have specific needs for both feeders & waterers.
 Not just any bowl will do as newborn chicks can easily drown & also poop, walk in it, & spill both water & food.

-These mason jar options are quickly outgrown however, and larger options such as the ones below will need to be utilized after the first 2+ weeks.
+These mason jar options are quickly outgrown however, and larger options will need to be utilized after the first 2+ weeks.

 As state above, for the first two weeks in the smaller enclosure of our brooder space, we utilize several layers of newsprint.
 We have had great success using this easily accessibile “litter”.
 It changes out easily & can be sourced free of charge.
 WIN!
 WIN!!